atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 J2D nibluky Ur
 be reckoned both indelicate and indiscreet— — a: : therefore, any dispute or difference with a man : whom I cannot dil'please, without feeling very pain;; sensations, I would Seldom receive him alone; I i would never, atleast be alone with him a great while >~ happy, then, would your company make me at this time, as the awe which your appearance always i inspires, would be of considerable Service to me.
 I have invited Mrs. Staples to come and Stay with ■ me i not only to be a check upon my lord, but upon myself — miss Downton being looked upon by him as of little consequence— — are, indeed, upon So familiar a footing, that She comes and goes at his bidding, and takes as much pains to please him, as if She was in love with him j — and in truth,; J believe She feels all that her young heart is capa!! of feeling for him — After having left me, alone! with him, t’other day, I told her, when he was! one that I was asraid lord Woburn had made her! cease to be my friend; and that 1 was a little jea> i lous of the preference ihe gave him.
-She threw her arms round my neck, and Said i “No, indeed, my lady, I love you as well as ever, ^ but my lord is So entertaining, and looks So hand;; that I cannot resuse him.” — She Is a Sweet 1 insinuating girl but too young to be talked with upon this Subject;; I know not how Soon such a conversation may be necessary, as the men begin to take a great deal of notice of her sir Charles pays much court to her, though Sire is fo young a girl — Mrs. Elliot tells me, he is So attentive to her, because he knows Sire is my Savourite. — But to what purpose can he behave in this manner, as I am engaged. — He is, I think, rather too particular to me; but as he Is reckoned amiable, and as his character is unexceptionable, I Shall be glad to See an alliance bye and bye, between him and miss Downton. — She has an excellent disposition;
+She threw her arms round my neck, and Said i "No, indeed, my lady, I love you as well as ever, ^ but my lord is So entertaining, and looks So hand;; that I cannot resuse him." — She Is a Sweet 1 insinuating girl but too young to be talked with upon this Subject;; I know not how Soon such a conversation may be necessary, as the men begin to take a great deal of notice of her sir Charles pays much court to her, though Sire is fo young a girl — Mrs. Elliot tells me, he is So attentive to her, because he knows Sire is my Savourite. — But to what purpose can he behave in this manner, as I am engaged. — He is, I think, rather too particular to me; but as he Is reckoned amiable, and as his character is unexceptionable, I Shall be glad to See an alliance bye and bye, between him and miss Downton. — She has an excellent disposition;
 on; and if nothing happens to alter her teihper, She will, undoubtedly, make any man happy, whom She can love — ^^ — = — But, as I was telling you — I have desired Mrs. Staples to Spend a few weeks with me.